Azure-Samples/cognitive-services-python-sdk-samples/README.md

 ### Prerequisites

 1. A cognitive services API key with which to authenticate the SDK's calls.
-[Sign up here](https://azure.microsoft.com/services/cognitive-services/directory/) by navigating to the **Language** or **Search** services and acquiring an API key.
-You can get a trial key for **free** which will expire after 30 days or create a Cognitive Services account on the Azure portal through the *Use with an Azure subscription* button.
+[Create a new Azure account, and try Cognitive Services for free.](https://azure.microsoft.com/free/cognitive-services/)

 > Subscription keys are usually per service.
 For example, the subscription key for Spell Check will not be the same than Custom Search.
 Read the previous *sign up* link or the Azure portal for details on subscription keys.